vitalibo/norma/docs/reference.md

 Column('date')
 ```

-Use below transformation matrix to coerce other types to `date`:
+Use the table below to coerce other types to `date`:

 | Input                                                 | Type                                          | Output         | Error          | Reason                                                         |
 |-------------------------------------------------------|-----------------------------------------------|----------------|----------------|----------------------------------------------------------------|